 Dr. Ben Phillips, Dean of the College of Christian Studies

-Dr. Peter Link, Chair of the College of Christian Studies
+Dr. Jonathan Watson, Chair of the College of Christian Studies

-Dr. Peter Beck, Dr. Jonathan Denton, Dr. Ryan Gimple, Dr. Pete Link, Dr. Ross Parker, Dr. Ben Phillips, Dr. Ed Gravely, Dr. Jonathan Watson
+Dr. Peter Beck, Dr. Jonathan Denton, Dr. Ryan Gimple, Dr. Ed Gravely, Dr. Ron Harvell, Dr. Pete Link, Dr. Ross Parker, Dr. Ben Phillips, Dr. Jonathan Watson

 Location: Whitfield Center for Christian Leadership